SteveGeisbert/BigDataProject/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+There is also a link to the AzureML experiment further down this file.

 ### Prerequisites